CHESSComputing/StudentProjects/AutomateMetadataInjection.md

 - MechanicalTest
   - Intent needs clarification: is this tomo scan _part_ of a mech. test?
   - If _part_ of a mech. test -> true, set at the level of `newsample`
+  - Clarification: *yes* -- if this tomo scan _part_ of a mech. test, then "MechanicalTest" should be "true".
 - MechanicalTestType
   - For tomo: leave as empty string
   - set at the level of `newsample`